Davidefassio/u3tp/README.md

 ## Commands

-*TODO* write the parameters and their default values.
+*TODO* write the parameters and their default values and add data formats.

 ### Client to Engine